Last Updated on September 13, 2023

-If you lie about your age to get a tattoo, you may be fined, criminally charged, or face jail time for the offense.
+If you lie about your age to get a tattoo, you may be fine, criminally charge, or face jail time for the offense.

-It’s not just your or your family that will be affected, either.
-The tattoo parlor who performed the procedure will often face legal consequences and could face heavy fines, jail time, or risk having their license revoked.
+It’s not just your or your family that will be affecting it, either.
+The tattoo parlor who performs the procedure will often face legal consequences and could face heavy fines, jail time, or risk having their license revoked.

 In some cases, the consequences can go straight to the heart of your family.
 If you provide an establishment with fraudulent consent forms, authorities can take action to remove you from the custody of your parent or legal guardians.

 In cases where the minor’s parents are divorcing, consent can be a tricky situation.
 Legally, to get a tattoo as a minor, you only need consent from one parent.